ip-repo/guides/export-sql-table-from-local-windows-server/export-sql-table-from-local-windows-server.md

 ## How to export a table from local MySQL server into a csv/text file?
 (On Windows 10)
-So you have a running MySQL server and you might even created a database that has tables to achive our goal follow this steps:
+So you have a running MySQL server and you might even created a database that has tables but now you want to export the data ...

+To achive our goal follow this steps:
 * First open MySQL Cli and access the server then create database and add a table.
 * Find the server my.ini file
 * Add a option that allow I/O operation to my.ini